CorporateVault LogoCorporateVault

 Conclusion: The Danger of Outsourced Innovation

-The Accenture and Hertz scandal proves that you cannot outsource your core digital strategy without rigorous, technical oversight.
+The Accenture and Hertz scandal proves that you cannot outsource your core digital strategy without rigorous, independent technical oversight.
 It serves as a $32 million warning that in the world of high-stakes software development, the most expensive code is the code that doesn't work.
-For Accenture, it was a rare public stain on their reputation for delivery; for Hertz, it was a lost decade in the digital race.
+For Accenture, it was a rare and highly public stain on their reputation for delivery; for Hertz, it was a lost decade in the digital race.
+Ultimately, it proves that in the age of digital transformation, Trust is good, but a line-by-line code audit is better.

-Keywords: Accenture Hertz lawsuit, IT project failure forensic, buggy code scandal, RAPID technology failure, Hertz digital transformation, software delivery negligence, commented-out code fraud.
+Keywords: Accenture Hertz lawsuit, IT project failure forensic, buggy code scandal, RAPID technology failure, Hertz digital transformation, software delivery negligence, commented-out code fraud, consulting malpractice analysis, software engineering failures.

 Intelligence Hub